tomwatkins1994/advent-of-code-2025/README.md

 * **Part 2**
     * I decided to refactor my current solution first whilst I still had passing tests as I figured this would make my life easier
+    * I quickly realised that by getting the operators first I could get the length of the columns a bit easier